-10.1 Anchor Locker
+11.1 Anchor Locker

-The anchor locker on your new EdgeWater 135ST has been designed as a combination anchor locker and storage locker.
-Your anchor line should have a shackle attached to the free end which should be attached to the cleat mounted on the foredeck.
+The anchor locker on your new EdgeWater 175CC / 155CC has been designed for a danforth style 8 S anchor.
+On either model the anchor locker is located in the bow on the centerline.
+Your anchor line should have a shackle attached to the free end which is then attached to the eye in the anchor locker at all times.